chidorishar/MP50LCDlib/README.md

 # MP50LCDlib
-Library to control MP50 LCD display with Arduino microcontroller board
+The library to control MP50 LCD display from a portable cash register with Arduino microcontroller board.
+It allows to display custom symbols such as letters (but not all alphabet) or whatewer can be shown with six dashes per position 😎, and even do simple animations 🤩.

 ---